LE0NARD096/web_genomic_service/README.md

 # ProjectWeb

+This project was developed as part of the Web Programming course of the M2 AMI2B of Paris-Saclay University.

+The app is called BacatHub, it was created to facilitate the exchange of information in the biological domain between three different figures who approach the world of gene annotations: users, annotators and validators.
+The application allows people with biological backgrounds to annotate bacterial genomes and specific genes or proteins.
+This web-application offers the possibility to make queries on already annotated genomes and genes, to download the results in a fasta format and to upload new sequences, already noted or needing to be cataloged, in the BactAHub database.
+To increase and make more transparent communication between users, a forum is made available to the BactAHub community.

 ## Project guidelines

+To access our project, it has to be cloned on your computer with the following command :

+`git clone <url>` <url> has to be replaced by the url found on the first page of this git repository

 To developp this project, we used a python3 virtual environment by executing the followwing command: